toiletbril/toiletline/README.txt

 ------------------------------------------------------
 Registers the completion callback the editor calls on `Tab` and while building the ghost suggestion.
-The callback receives the current line and the cursor position in bytes and fills a `tl_completion` with the candidates, their count, the longest common prefix, and the token span to replace.
+The callback receives the current line and the cursor position in codepoints and fills a `tl_completion` with the candidates, their count, the longest common prefix, and the token span to replace.
 Pass `NULL` to turn completion off, which is the default.

 void tl_set_highlight_callback(tl_highlight_fn callback);